 Superannuation contributions made by self-employed people are personal contributions made to a superannuation fund for which an income tax deduction is claimed on an individual's tax return.

-For the purposes of the baby bonus income test, individuals and/or their partners need to state the amount of superannuation contributions they have received for the relevant 6 month income test period following the birth of the child, or the date the child enters their care.
-For further details on how the income test period is defined see 4.5.1.
+For the purposes of the baby bonus and SBP income tests, individuals and/or their partners need to state the amount of superannuation contributions they have received for the relevant 6 month income test period.
+For further details on how the income test period is defined see 4.5.1 for baby bonus and 4.15.1 for SBP.

 An individual who receives FTB by fortnightly instalment or CCB by fee reduction at more than zero rate can update their estimate of ATI with the actual amount of reportable superannuation contributions.

-Estimates for the purposes of the baby bonus income test do not need to be updated, as it is based on the 'best efforts' of the individual and will not be reconciled with actual income (see 220.127.116.11).
+Estimates for the purposes of the baby bonus and SBP income tests do not need to be updated, as it is based on the 'best efforts' of the individual and will not be reconciled with actual income (see 184.108.40.206).

 From 1 July 2009, the income test for the following programs include the reportable employer superannuation contributions of an individual and their spouse (where applicable).
 The other component of reportable superannuation contributions - personal deductible contributions - are already assessed for an individual, and their spouse, for income support program purposes.